 To find the best drum brands for your kid, it's always wise to read up on the reputation of the brand and find any reviews of the specific product you're looking at.
 There will likely be more than one option at each price point, so choose something with a good reputation that your kid will think is cool.

-1. Select a drum set that your kid is excited about
+1. Selecting a kid's drum kit that your child is excited about

 One of the big concepts at School of Rock is that if we help our students love playing their instruments, they get better that much faster.
 Having a set of drums that looks cool and excites your kid's interest can make it that much more fun to sit down and play.